top of page

 the soul begins to breathe again.

-Many people do not start in Eden with work.
+Many people in Eden do not begin with work.

 With sleep.